 If a home gets many offers, the agent will present all the offers to the seller and advise them on what price to accept.
 If a contract is accepted, the agents will be responsible for coordinating inspections, negotiating inspection and appraisal and maintaining communication between the agents for a seamless property close.

 Listing agents may also suggest to the seller to contact an attorney for an estimate of closing costs.
+You can get More hints here.
 During the closing process, the listing agent works closely with the selling agent for a smooth closing.

 If you choose to work with a listing agent, you enter into a legally binding contract that holds you and the agent accountable for specific terms and conditions.
 Commission rates for listing agents differ, and they may or may not accept your offer.
 Despite the importance of a listing agent during a real estate sale, the seller has the final say on all matters about his or her home.